Nearshore Web Development Rates: Latin America 2026

 Rate Overview

-Nearshore development rates in Latin America generally fall between $30 and $80 per hour, depending on the role, seniority level, country, and demand for specific skills.
-This compares to $100 to $200+ per hour for equivalent US-based talent, representing a 40 to 70 percent cost reduction without a corresponding reduction in quality.
+Nearshore web development rates in Latin America generally fall between $30 and $80 per hour, depending on the role, seniority level, country, and demand for specific skills.
+Compare that to $100 to $200+ per hour for equivalent US-based talent.
+That's a 40 to 70 percent cost reduction without a corresponding reduction in quality.

 Rates by Role and Seniority